How to Get Shredded and Stay That Way 24/7/365

 Now, to create the mild calorie deficit, you're going to simply eat 20% LESS than that number every day.

-For example if your TDEE is 3,000 calories per day multiply it by 20%.
+For example, if your TDEE is 3,000 calories per day multiply it by 20%.
 Take that number (600) and subtract it from your TDEE which is 3,000.
 You get 2,400.
 That is your daily caloric intake at a 20% deficit.

-The next step is to work out the ratios of your macronutrients (proteins, carbs and fats).
+The next step is to work out the ratios of your macronutrients (proteins, carbs and farts).
 This is important because the ratios will help maximize fat loss and help keep as much muscle on your frame as possible.

 When your exercise is based on strength training and sprint intervals, a higher protein, sufficient carb and moderate fat intake is universal.